-We’re proud that top professionals joined this year’s jury, with inspiring backgrounds aligned with our mission to select the best and most relevant social art projects from across the world.
-To do so, the selection procedure combines quantitative and qualitative assessments in several loops to guarantee a high-quality standard.
+We’re proud that top professionals joined our last jury session, with inspiring backgrounds aligned with our mission to select the best and most relevant social art projects from across the world.
+To do so, the selection procedure always combines quantitative and qualitative assessments in several loops to guarantee a high-quality standard.

-- Up to 50 commended artists to be published in the official award book
+- Up to 100 artists to be published in the official award book

 Based in Vienna, Verena has been a curator at KUNST HAUS WIEN since 2014 and of the FOTO WIEN festival since its foundation.
 She also develops the programme of exhibitions at the KUNST HAUS WIEN Garage, a dedicated space for art ecology.
 Through her curation of international group exhibitions such as “Visions of Nature”, “ÜberLeben am Land” and “Nach uns die Sintflut” she has centred the theme of human relationships with nature in the age of the Anthropocene.

 Dr. Nishant Shah is Director of Research & Outreach and Professor Aesthetics and Culture of Technologies, at ArtEZ University of the Arts, The Netherlands.
 Knowledge Partner for the global art-technology Digital Earth Fellowship.
 Faculty Associate 2020-21 at the Berkman Klein Centre for Internet & Society, Harvard University.
 Mentor on the Feminist Internet Research Network.
 His work is at the intersections of body, identity, digital technologies, artistic practice, and activism, with a specific focus on non-canonical geographies.
 His current interest is in thinking through questions of artificial intelligence, digital subjectivity, and misinformation towards building inclusive, diverse, resilient, and equitable societies.
 His new book Really Fake is out in Spring 2021 with University of Minnesota Press.